pkoryzna/meshtastic-ui-why-m2/README.md

 ![meshtastic ui showing up and rotated wrong](doc/ui_booted.jpeg)

 - UART connects and UI shows up,
+~

-- but it keeps rebooting because it updates some setting on start which causes the FW on C6 to reboot...
+- but it keeps rebooting because it updates some setting on start which causes the FW on C6 to reboot...~

 - Screen is not rotated the right way up.
 Right now, up is towards right.

-- Keyboard driver is not finished so there's no input working yet.
+- Keyboard driver works but the UI doesn't use arrow keys for navigation (???)
 ## How to build

 Clone and init submodules.